 Spring or Summer Semester Scholarships for New Students

-New students applying for spring or summer admission can also receive a new student scholarship, but it is not automatic.
-Students in this situation must contact the Scholarship staff within Financial Aid Services for scholarship consideration.
+New students applying for spring or summer admission can also receive a new student scholarship, but it is not always automatic.
+Students in this situation should contact the Scholarship staff within Financial Aid Services with questions at (406) 994-2845

 Please note that if a student is delaying admission to attend another university, they will be considered transfer students and may qualify for the transfer scholarship program.